Resource wizard: Object type configuration

 object type table

 Figure 1.
-Table of object types
+List of object types

 Basic attributes

-Define the basic information about the object type:
+Define the basic information about the object type.

-• Default specifies if the intent provided in the previous value should be used as the default value in case you define multiple intents.
-Select True if you are using only a single intent / one type of accounts.
+• Default: Specifies if the provided intent should be used as a default in case you define multiple intents for the same object kind.
+Select True if you use only a single intent.

 step 1 object type basic config